Data Protection & Privacy

 • Data Subject Rights

-Mandates technical and organizational measures protecting personal data from unauthorized access.
+Specifies technical and organizational safeguards to protect personal data from unauthorized access or misuse.

 Framework Scope